openstack/keystoneauth/doc/source/using-sessions.rst

   Clients are not expected to have any knowledge of an identity token or any other form of identification credential.
-Service, endpoint, major version discovery and microversion support discovery are handled by the Session and plugins.
+Service, endpoint, major version discovery, and microversion support discovery are handled by the Session and plugins.
 Discovery information is automatically cached in memory, so the user need not worry about excessive use of discovery metadata.